What Is Elective Surgery: Examples and Types

 The full list of elective surgery procedures is extensive, but includes:

-• Cosmetic surgery – which improves appearance and in some reconstructive cases, physical function
+• Plastic surgery – which improves appearance and in some reconstructive cases, physical function

 • Refractive surgery – laser surgery for vision correction